 Building custom models¶

-Custom models can be built from .tvel files using the build_taup_model() function.
+Custom models can be built from .tvel and .nd files using the build_taup_model() function.

 Classes & Functions¶